 Mules National Golf Club reopened in November 2015 after a multi-million dollar renovation creating the golfing destination in west central Missouri.
 Featuring an island green on the 18th hole and a 650-yard par 5, our golf course now provides a difficult, yet fair challenge for golfers of every ability.
 Each hole offers it’s own unique layout while maintaining a level of continuity such as 4 distinct sets of tee boxes per hole, gorgeous white sand bunkers placed to challenge every shot, zoysia fairways, and USGA-spec bentgrass greens.
-Golfers of Mules National will enjoy a relaxing round with concrete cart paths, quiet electric carts, and food and drink delivered to any hole by Traditions Restaurant.
+Golfers of Mules National will enjoy a relaxing round with concrete cart paths, quiet GPS electric carts and a beautiful course.

 Mules National Golf Club is a full service, 18-hole public golf course located about one hour from downtown Kansas City, in Warrensburg Missouri.
 The course was originally 9-holes with sand greens, but in 1972 added an additional 9 holes and converted to grass greens.
 The facility is owned and operated by the University of Central Missouri and serves as the home of the UCM’s Mules and Jennies golf teams.